kir486680/csgo_aim/README.md

-# Fastest CSGO Deep Learning cheat!
+# Fastest CSGO Deep Learning Aim Assist!
 New Features!

   - Extremely fast detection on GPU as well as good inference time on cpu
   - Supports both YoloV3 Darknet(CPU) as well as YoloV5 Pytorch(GPU)(Still in devlopment not recommended to use)